Bounding the benefit of adaptivity in quantum metrology using the relative fidelity: Bounding the minimum fidelity between the outputs of a protocol

 Alternatively, suppose we have a family of channels parametrised by a variable $\theta$, $\mathcal{C}_{\theta}$, and can find an analytical expression for the minimum fidelity between the outputs of an $N$-use protocol acting on channels $\mathcal{C}_{\theta}$ and $\mathcal{C}_{\theta+\Delta_\theta}$, in terms of $\theta$.
 We can use this expression to upper bound the achievable QFI.
 The QFI is a crucial quantity in quantum metrology, because it appears in the quantum Cram\'{e}r–Rao bound (QCRB), which bounds the variance of parameter estimation~\cite{braunstein_statistical_1994}.
 The QCRB states that

 where $\Tilde{\theta}$ is an unbiased estimator of $\theta$, so by upper bounding the QFI of any possible protocol output state, we lower bound the variance of an unbiased estimator of $\theta$.

 Fig.~\ref{fig: setup} illustrates, for two channel uses, the different types of protocols that we consider.
 In the simplest case, we have independently prepared probe states (with no shared entanglement), each of which passes through the channel, resulting in a final state that takes tensor product form.
-Each probe can have idler systems (systems which do not pass through the channel, but may be entangled to the states which do).
+Each probe can have idler systems (systems which do not pass through the channel, but may be entangled to states which do).
 The second case is similar, but entanglement between the probe states is allowed.
 The final case is fully adaptive.
-Note that the diagram uses unitaries, but these could be replaced by channels or measurements by tracing over some of the systems that the unitaries act on.
-Doing so cannot improve the discriminative power of the protocols.
+Note that all of the operations, $O_i$, can be regarded as unitaries on a larger Hilbert space, with the extra ancillary systems traced over at the end.
 We are interested in classifying for which channel discrimination problems there are protocols in (c) that are more powerful than all protocols in (a).